Minimizing Your Estate Taxes With A Credit Shelter Trust

 Essentially, these trusts accomplish two goals: ensuring that your spouse can maintain his or her lifestyle after your death and shielding your wealth from the estate tax so your children receive as much as possible.
 But credit shelter trusts are complex, even in the most straightforward situation.

 At J. Jeffrey Press, P.A., we can help you create comprehensive plans that accomplish your goals.
-Located in Parsippany, attorney J. Jeffrey Press works with clients throughout northern New Jersey.
+Attorney J. Jeffrey Press works with clients throughout northern New Jersey.

 More About Credit Shelter Trusts In New Jersey

 With decades of experience, J. Jeffrey Press has the knowledge to devise a plan that will benefit you, your children and anyone else for whom you wish to provide following your death.